King's Own Band

-The King's Own Band is the current name of the Band which was given by King Edward VII in 1901 upon advancing to the throne of the United Kingdom.
+The King's Own Band is the current name of the Band given its name by King Edward VII in 1901 upon advancing to the throne of the United Kingdom.

 Early history

 The first Band Club, or philharmonic society as they were known, to be set up in Valletta, was known as La Nazionale due to their location in the capital city of Malta.
 Colloquially this band was and still is referred to as Ta' l-Istilla.
 The reason is that the promoters of this society had in mind their participation during the feast day of Saint Dominic in 1874, one of the patron saints who has his feast celebrated in Valletta, and the symbol of the saint is a star, Stilla in Maltese.

 The band's name has changed multiple times due to the historical circumstances.
 The first name that was given to the band club was that of La Nazionale.
 This name immediately reflects the aim of the founders, that it would not only be the band club for the feast of St. Dominic, but also a national one as it was born in the capital city of Malta, Valletta to foster more appreciation for this type of music around the island.
 Its participation in the various localities of Malta was to confirm this commitment.
 The second name was that of La Nazionale Vincitrice, adding the appellation that it was victorious.
 This was given to the band club by its own admirers in order to recognise the achievements and successes that had been registered.

 Another change in name occurred in 1885.
 The Prince of Wales, who had visited Malta three times during the 1860s, was asked to grant a new name to the band club, namely The Prince of Wales Band.
 This was to be retained till 1901 when the Prince was crowned the King of the British Empire.
-The Committee made a formal request to have their name changed once more.
+The committee made a formal request to have their name changed once more.
 From a letter dated 4 March 1901 the British Prime Minister communicated the decision to the Governor of Malta, Sir F. Grenfell.
-The band was to be officially known as King’s Own Bandpa.
+The band was to be officially known as King's Own Band.